-The India International Seafood Show is commencing in Vizag
+India International Seafood Show Commences Today In Vizag

 A multi-pronged strategy addressing captured fish and aquaculture is expected to achieve this target, Marine Product Exports Development Authority Chairman A Jayathilak told reporters here yesterday.